Integrative-Transcriptomics/phage_host_dual_transcriptomics/README.md

 - hostGenome, phageGenome: provide absolute paths to full genomic fasta files.
 - hostGFF, phageGFF: provide absolute paths to full genomic feature annotation files.
 - pairedEnd: call, if dealing with paired-end RNA-seq data
-- dRNAseq: this flag will direct to dRNA-seq processing, but is not yet implemented
 - reads: absolute path to sreads in fastq format, can also be compressed as *.fastq.gz
 - outputDir: absolute path to output directory
 - adapter1, adapter2: by deafult Illumina TruSeq adapter sequences, which can be adjusted, if others used